eduardofischermath/homemade_graphs/ISSUES.md

 This way, namedtuples can be used for expensive computations, and the enhanced versions add flexibility to the concepts and specific methods.
 Counter-argument: lot of this flexibility is already achieved by OperationsVAE.

+## ISSUE #0044 OPEN

+Work on improving performance on StateDigraphSolveTSP.
+Currently: doing memoization is about 10 times faster than tabulation, but execution time about doubles for every additional vertex in a complete graph (as expected from the algorithm).
+If it reaches RAM limit, even worse, so it's important to downsize also the memory consumption.